CARE for faculty and staff

 - Information received and reviewed.

 - Wait for reporter response (if needed before contacting student).

 - CARE team consultation

 At PCC, we have a team of professionals who are dedicated to your overall well-being and your academic success.
-As your faculty, I may submit a Care report to make sure that you have wrap around support to be successful here at PCC.
+As your faculty, I may submit a CARE referral to make sure that you have wrap-around support to be successful here at PCC.
 You are also welcome to submit a CARE report for yourself or others.